grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 This block is especially designed for party websites.
-You can configure this block, to always display the newest [post](2-4-post.md) of a certain category (make sure to use the
-[_Press Release_ template](2-4-post.md#template)).
-If the given
-post contains a quote, the quote will be displayed instead of the lead.
+You can configure this block, to always display the newest [post](2-4-post.md) of a certain category (provided the posts were created with the [_Press Release_ template](2-4-post.md#template)).
+If the given post contains a quote, the quote will be displayed instead of the lead.